-As the Earth is facing rapid climate change it’s time to merge art and science to clearly communicate ecological concerns.
-Part of my artistic practice is dedicated to providing a body of work that reflects ecological change in order to provide an understanding the evolution of the planet.
+As the Earth faces rapid climate change it imperative that a merger of art and science takes place to clearly communicate ecological concerns.
+Part of my artistic practice is dedicated to providing a body of work that reflects the ecological change of the planet.

 Bug Data is an audio-visual artwork that reflects the impact of damming on our waterways through the study of migration and displacement of non-human species.
 This is achieved by using the creative application of data visualization and sonification to form to derive sound based composition.
-The aim is to give voice to unseen creatures that live in our waterways by applying an artistic practice to translate scientific research.
+The aim is to give voice to unseen creatures that live in our waterways to translate scientific research into an artistic practice.
 Bug data extracts data of macroinvertebrates gathered from dammed rivers in the North West of England.
-Hydrologists evaluate a rivers health by measuring the migration of water based species at different locations along a rivers path.
-I have developed and programmed a visual interface to access and transmit the data across a network to a sound synthesis algorithm.
-All of 113 water based species are identified by a unique sound tag mapped onto a virtual map.
-The data is gathered from the tributaries of Haweswater reservoir situated in the Lake District in the North West of England.
+Hydrologists evaluate a rivers health by measuring the migration of fresh water based species at different locations along a rivers path.
+A visual interface has been programmed to access and transmit the data across a network to a sound synthesis algorithm.
+All of 112 water based species are identified by a unique sound tag when is then mapped onto a virtual map.
+The data used is gathered from the tributaries of Haweswater reservoir situated in the Lake District in the North West of England.
 The listener is able to hear and see the variation of macroinvertebrates from a series of abstracted waterways.
-The piece can be performed using a live coded algorithm that displays visual maps, computer images and hand drawn sketches.
-The data samples of macro-vertebrates have been kindly supplied by Dr. Francois Edwards of the Centre for Ecology and Hydrology.
+The piece can be performed using a live coded algorithm displaying visual maps, computer images and hand drawn sketches.
+The data samples of macro-vertebrates has been kindly supplied by Dr. Francois Edwards of the Centre for Ecology and Hydrology.

 Latour, Bruno, Down to Earth: Politics in the New Climate Regime, Trans. by Catherine Porter, Polity, 2018.